 - Charleston can get hot and buggy in the summer months.You should bring WATER, sunscreen, sunglasses (to look cool) a wide brimmed hat and a bag for your beach treasure.
 No, your pockets will not be big enough and your mother is not a pack mule.
 Obviously, bring any medications you require.
 What am I gonna do with your dead body?
 In the Spring months, the cold ocean can make the temperature much lower on the water, so a light jacket or long sleeve T-shirt will help.

-- If the flying sharks with laser beam helmets show up, can we leave early?
+- If dinosaurs with light sabers show up, can we leave early?

 - Do you think Japanese throwing stars are cool?

-- Duh!
-Of course!
-Doesn’t everyone?
-They come in especially useful against the sharks and T-rex-s’s (?).
-I usually have a pocket full of them for the occasional skirmish.
+- Yes.
 (When I was a kid, I used to steal my dads lead fishing weights and pound them flat, and use a chisel to cut them into throwing stars.
 Resourceful?
 Yes!
 Cheap?
 Maybe…)

 - Huh?
 Why did you mention throwing stars?